 Beets have long been recognized as an all-star vegetable, a superfood passed on from the ancient gardens of the Mediterranean region to our kitchens today.
-It’s called by different names – table beet, garden beet, red beet, beetroot (referring to the fleshly, edible root of the plant) and beet greens or beet tops (often used to call the leafy parts).
+It’s called by different names – table beet, garden beet, red beet, beetroot (referring to the fleshly, edible root of the plant), and beet greens or beet tops (often used to call the leafy parts).
 It belongs to the Chenopodiaceous plant family together with other sought-after health foods like quinoa and spinach.
 No wonder why beets’ health benefits are so many, it runs in the family!

-Originally, it grew abundantly during spring and fall along coastlines in North Africa, Asia and Europe.
+Originally, it grew abundantly during spring and fall along coastlines in North Africa, Asia, and Europe.
 However, because of the high regard for its culinary and health value, agricultural methods were developed to make sure that beets are still available during the summer and even the cold months of winter.
-Overtime, horticulturists have also selected and developed variants of beets for specific purposes.
-Aside from the beetroots we know today as the red roots used for beet salad and other dishes, there are other variations developed such as the sugar beet grown for sugar extraction, fodder beet wurzel used for animal feed, and the beet greens which are used as a leaf vegetable.
+Over time, horticulturists have also selected and developed variants of beets for specific purposes.
+Aside from the beetroots we know today as the red roots used for a beet salad and other dishes, there are other variations developed such as the sugar beet grown for sugar extraction, fodder beet wurzel used for animal feed, and the beet greens which are used as a leaf vegetable.
 Nowadays, beetroot juice is also used in the food industry to add color.

 Since the dawn of sugar extraction from beets, the by-products of this wonder food have been on the rise.
-Some of the known products are beet beer, tobacco and molasses.
-Sucrose from beets is a sustainable replacement for tropical sugar cane and popularly used to make refined sugar.
+Some of the known products are beet beer, tobacco, and molasses.
+Sucrose from beets is a sustainable replacement for tropical sugar cane and is popularly used to make refined sugar.
 Today, approximately 20% of the world’s sugar is from beets.